dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 See
 `Dropdowns <https://sphinx-design.readthedocs.io/en/latest/dropdowns.html>`_
-documentation page for more information
+documentation page for more information.

-In order to use this functionality, the changes need to be made to add the sphinx-design extension.
+In order to use this functionality, changes need to be made to add the sphinx-design extension.
 These changes are described on the sphinx-design `Getting Started <https://sphinx-design.readthedocs.io/en/latest/get_started.html>`_ page.